It has been published by Rachit Garg.

 Summary of Facts

-The family of Henry and William golaknath were in possession of over 500 acres of farmland in Jalandhar, Punjab.
+The family of Henry and William Golaknath were in possession of over 500 acres of farmland in Jalandhar, Punjab.
 Under the Punjab security and Land Tenures Act, the government held that the brothers could keep only thirty acres each, a few acres would go to tenants and the rest was declared surplus.
-This was challenged by the family of golaknath in the courts.
+This was challenged by the family of Golaknath in the courts.
 Further, this case was referred to the Supreme court in 1965.
 The family filed a petition under Article 32 challenging the 1953 Punjab Act on the grounds that it denied them their constitutional rights to acquire and hold property and practice any profession (Article 19 (f) and (g) and to equality before the protection of the law (Article 14).
-They sought to have the seventeenth amendment – which had placed the Punjab Act in ninth schedule – declared ultra vires (beyond the powers).
+They sought to have the seventeenth amendment – which had placed the Punjab Act in the ninth schedule – declared ultra vires (beyond the powers).
 Golaknath.
-I.C v State of Punjab is one of the landmark cases in the Indian history.
+I.C v State of Punjab is one of the landmark cases in Indian history.
 With its ruling, in this case, the court developed jurisprudence around what is known as the doctrine of basic structure.
 The court in 1967 ruled that the Parliament can not curtail any of the fundamental rights enshrined under the constitution of India.

 Issues before the Court

 The issue which came before the court was whether the parliament has the absolute power and the power to amend the fundamental rights enshrined under the constitution or not?